Nolan Jones Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 19th in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 8.5 K/9, which ranks 19th in MLB.

-- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.52).
+- The Tigers have a 4.47 team ERA that ranks 21st across all league pitching staffs.

-- Tigers pitchers combine to rank 21st in baseball in home runs surrendered (102 total, 1.3 per game).
+- Tigers pitchers combine to surrender 102 total home runs at a clip of 1.2 per game (to rank 21st in the league).

+- Manning (1-1) gets the starting nod for the Tigers in his fourth start of the season.
+He has a 4.15 ERA in 17 1/3 innings pitched, with 11 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.